oresat/oresat-linux/CANdaemon/README.md

 - Multiple compile options for having multiple different versions; like a GPS version, StarTracker version, etc.
     - Each version has a directory under src/ that contains an unique Object Dictionary and all Object Dictionary to DBus interface threads/functions.

-## Dependices (for beaglebone black)
+## Dependices
-- systemd-dev, make, gcc, pkg-source
+- For beaglebone black: systemd-dev, make, gcc, pkg-source

+## Settup
+- `git submodules init`
+- `git submodules update`
+- edit the makefile setting as needed
+- `make clean candaemon`
+- `./candaemon`

 ## Useful References
 - [CANopenSocket]